 Position Please explain of individual Board- Conagra Brands' materiality assessment noted deforestation as one of the material issues to be managed as part of our CSR and sustainability governance.
-The Conagra Board of Directors maintains level a Nominating and Corporate Governance Committee that meets at least three times a year.
+The Conagra Board of Directors maintains 1 level a Nominating and Corporate Governance Committee that meets at least three times a year.
 All members are independent directors and are appointed by the Board.
-The responsibilities of the committee Committee include: 1) reviewing and recommending to the Board corporate governance principles and guidelines for Conagra Brands; 2) reviewing Conagra Brands' policies and programs related to corporate citizenship, social responsibility and public policy issues significant to the company, such as sustainability and environmental responsibility; and 3) advising management on internal and external factors affecting Conagra Brands' image and reputation, including those related to corporate citizenship and sustainability.
+The responsibilities of the committee Committee include: 1) reviewing and recommending to the Board corporate governance principles and guidelines for Conagra Brands; 2) reviewing Conagra Brands' environmental, social, and governance ("ESG") goals, policies, and practices and ESG issues of significance to the company, including sustainability and environmental responsibility; and 3) reviewing Conagra Brands' corporate citizenship and social responsibility reports.
 The Chair of the Committee reports to the full Board following every scheduled meeting.